transportforcairo/wri-numo_access-analysis/README.md

 ### Editing OSM pbf files

+#### Sourcing the data

+Freely available, updated data on road-segment level speeds is hard to come across.
+We used the Uber movement speed dataset [(link)](https://movement.uber.com/explore/london/speeds/query?lang=en-GB&dt[tpb]=ALL_DAY&dt[wd;]=1,2,3,4,5,6,7&dt[dr][sd]=2020-03-01&dt[dr][ed]=2020-03-31&ff=) as well as proprietary Mapbox data.
+Both give speed data for each OSM road segment, linking the data to the OSM Way ID

+#### Using the data for routing

 To add traffic data onto road network segments, we need to edit the OSM pbf file that r5 uses to build the routable graph.
-There is a discussion in r5r about enabling this functionality, but it is still a work in progress (link).
+There is a discussion in r5r about enabling this functionality, but it is still a work in progress [(link)](https://github.com/ipeaGIT/r5r/issues/289).

 Each segment in the speed datasets is labelled with an OSM way ID which can be matched to the way IDs from a recent download of the OSM road network.
 This underlines the operability of the speed datasets because OSM networks are consumed by many routing engines.
-The script written for this task takes in the road network in .osm format, matches the real speed observed on each way or partial way, and adds a maxspeed tag with the real speed to the copied ways or partial ways.
+The [script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/2_pbf_augmenter/Maxspeed_setter_wfunctions.py) written for this task takes in the road network in .osm format, matches the real speed observed on each way or partial way, and adds a maxspeed tag with the real speed to the copied ways or partial ways.
 This is because the r5 routing engine uses the maxspeed tag to calculate travel times on roads if they are present.
 If a maxspeed tag is not available for a road, r5 uses a default based on the road type.
 The data is matched to the latest OSM build of the road network to create an updated PBF file.

 @ ADHAM - can you (a) edit and elaborate on the method below, and (b) point to specific scripts / even lines of code from our open github repo :